The hidden value of meetings

 As well it is important to have profiles with that initiative to help resolve things faster, it is crucial to create the environment for those things to happen.
 If we don't encourage or promote these sorts of activities they will never happen.

-Outside working hours, when doing interviews this can be also aspects to take into consideration, going directly to the point, addressing directly sensitive topics like salary range, or even challenging the interviewer with questions about the company/product can be very much appreciated from the interviews.
+Outside working hours, when doing interviews these can be also aspects to take into consideration, going directly to the point, addressing directly sensitive topics like salary range, or even challenging the interviewer with questions about the company/product can be very much appreciated from the interviews.

 Honesty can be a great weapon only when used carefully and in good manners.
 Despite being tough sometimes, in the long run, people tend to appreciate more, or at least I do.